 • renewed capacity for creativity, focus, leadership, and wellbeing

-The goal is creating conditions that support humans more compassionately and sustainably.
+The goal is not perfection, it is creating conditions that support humans more compassionately and sustainably.

 Stories From This Work